paulschellin/Waveform/README.md

 You must have the [Google Test framework](https://code.google.com/p/googletest/) installed in order to run these tests.

-NOTE: Google recommends just dropping the test framework directory within the directory of the project you wish to test, so in this case, you would put "gtest-1.7.0" (or similar) into the Waveform/ directory.
+NOTE: Google recommends just placing the test framework directory within the directory of the project you wish to test -- so in this case, you would put "gtest-1.7.0" (or similar) into the Waveform/ directory.

 IMPORTANT: Not all tests will pass necessarily, I've put explicit failures into the test files to remind myself and users that there are still features which I must implement.